sridharanpalanisamy/Task-3-Temperature-Converter/README.md

 🌡️ Temperature Converter Web App

 A simple and responsive temperature converter web application built using HTML, CSS, and JavaScript.
-This app converts temperature from Celsius to Fahrenheit, Kelvin, and Rankine with precision and clean UI.
+This app converts temperature from Celsius to Fahrenheit, Kelvin, and Rankine with precision and a clean UI.

 🖥️ Live Preview